andrewsunglaekim/advanced_git_workshop/readme.md

 - Identify some advantages and disadvantages of workflows involving rebase versus merge.
 - identify needs to force push to remote repositories

 > Much of this workshop is derived from two sources.
 [Git Book or Pro Git](https://git-scm.com/book/en/v2) and [Atlassian Tutorials](https://www.atlassian.com/git/tutorials).
 Highly recommend both for a wealth of knowledge.
-Most of the Headers in this workshop markdown are links to one of those two resources in the specified topic.
+Most of the Headers in this workshop's markdown are links to one of those two resources in the specified topic.

+> Headers that contain `"- You do"` will link to [a different repo]() that has an exercise associated with it.

 ## Framing